City of Columbus – License Law

 M. Upon change of ownership of a licensed dog or cat, the new owner must apply for a new license.

-N. It shall be the duty of the town clerk to report to the town council all monies collected for licensing fees.
+N. It shall be the duty of the city clerk to report to the city council all monies collected for licensing fees.